Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 ---

 ### Step 4 [test]:
+The test to which this refers, is to test if the stuff you do in Step 3 will work from anywhere.....
+I will test all that when I finish Step 3.  (:

 ---

 ### Step 5 [even more setup]:
 This is the part about making a repo on GitHub + enabling your GitHub Pages.

-After some googling around, I found that since I have an existing GitHub account, all I had to do to enable my GitHub pages, was to create a specially-named new repo in it.
+After some googling around, I found that since I have an existing GitHub account, all I had to do to enable my GitHub pages, was to create a specially-named new repo in it like so: `username.github.io`

-At first I tested it with an `.html` page, but then after investigating the sample pages referenced in the assignment instructions, went with `.md` pages, using one of the GitHub/Jekyll themes.
-For one thing, it was easier & faster... for another thing, the practice making stuff with markdown was cool (I had very minimal practice with it til now).
-And even Dr. Morse made his GitHub Page that way.  (:
+At first I tested it out with an `.html` page, and that worked just fine and all..... but after investigating the sample pages referenced in the assignment instructions, I opted to go with `.md` pages, using one of the GitHub/Jekyll themes.

+For one thing, it was easier & faster to make them... for another thing, the practice making pages with markdown was cool -- I had very minimal practice with it til now.
+And, hey -- even Dr. Morse made his GitHub Page that way.  (:
-I mean, you could have it be in `.html`... that worked and all... but I went with `.md`.

-I set up my GitHub Page loosely following the examples, taking a little from here and a little from there for inspiration -- and also following the instructions, of course.
+I set up my GitHub Portfolio loosely following the examples, borrowing a little from here and a little from there for inspiration -- and also following the instructions, of course, and putting my own twist on it.

 [Here's a link to the front page](https://stormy9.github.io/ "my github pages front page")